Jandro (footballer, born 1979): Coaching career

 On 6 July 2021, Jandro was named manager of Tercera División RFEF side CD Acero.
 The following 18 May, after narrowly missing out on promotion in the play-offs, he left.

 In June 2022, Jandro was appointed at Villarreal CF's C team also in the fifth tier.
 He agreed to have his contract terminated on 13 December 2023, in order to take over second-division SD Amorebieta.
 On his professional debut four days later, his side drew 1–1 at home against Real Zaragoza.

 Jandro left Amorebieta on 5 June 2024, after suffering relegation.
 On 25 September, he replaced Abelardo Fernández at the helm of FC Cartagena in the same league, being dismissed the following 12 January.

+On 3 June 2026, after more than a year without a club, Jandro was appointed manager of Cultural y Deportiva Leonesa, freshly relegated to Primera Federación.